School of Earth and Space Exploration Leadership Team

 Associate Director of Undergraduate Initiatives

 Kelin Whipple is a geomorphologist interested in the interactions among climate, topography, and tectonics.
 His work focuses on developing the capacity to interpret the history of tectonic activity and climate change that is recorded in landforms and associated sedimentary records.
+Active projects and interests span a range from small-scale modeling and investigation of the physics of bedrock channel erosion, to reach-scale modeling of the dynamics of bedrock channel evolution, to neotectonic studies of active deformation using geomorphic tools, and to quantitative investigation of linkages between tectonics, climate, and surface processes at mountain range scale.
+These work efforts integrate field, experimental, remote sensing, and numerical approaches.

 Associate Director of Community Outreach

-Associate Director for an Inclusive Community
+Associate Director Faculty and Inclusive Community